crystallabs/tput.cr/README.md

 Tput (akin to `tput(1)`) is a complete term/console output library for Crystal.

-Is it any good?
-Yes, there are many, many functions supported.
-Check the API docs for a list.

 In general, when writing console apps, 4 layers can be identified:

 1. Low-level (terminal emulator & terminfo)